Beekeeping for Beginners Course 2019.

 - Membership of Devon Beekeepers and British Beekeepers Associations, with all their accompanying benefits including insurance and two regular beekeeping magazines.

-There is a discounted rate of £45 for second members of the same household, if applicable, as they will not get another book or magazine copies.
+There is a discounted rate of £45 for second members of the same household, if applicable.

 The course is aimed at people with no, or very little, previous experience and is designed to enable you to take your first steps in beekeeping with the benefit of tuition and support.

-In the first instance please contact the Course Coordinator, Richard Simpson, see details above.
+In the first instance please contact the Course Coordinator, Richard Simpson, see details above, who will be happy to answer any questions.

 The 2018 honey cake competition prizewinners and frame making session